MAYA OSAKA

 Flicker Through

-Digital Product Design/ Concept Creation/ Wireframing/ Prototyping
+Digital Product Design/ Concept Creation

 Mock ups of app pages.
 From Left to Right: Directions Page (showing a location on the map after searching a location), Un-located images page (Depicting images that are lacking geotagging information that can be added to the map), List view of images